Search

 Property insurance covers outdoor furniture

-Property insurance vs. home insurance.
-While it’s something many first-time homeowners debate, it’s actually not an either or question.
+While it’s something many first-time homeowners debate, property insurance versus home insurance isn’t really an either or question.
 That’s because property insurance is part of your homeowners insurance policy.

 What is property insurance?